Unitarian Universalists of Mt Airy

 View Social Justice Events Here...

-Sunday, June 15 —
+Sunday, February 15 —

 Sunday Coffee Hour

 Curious about how hospitality works at UU Mt Airy?
 You can still join one of the 3 teams (serving a month at a time in sequence) and get the inside scoop on what we do.
-Just use this Google link to sign up for a team or look for team coordinators Steve, Rita, or Brenda at coffee hour.
+Just use this Google link to sign up for a team or look for team coordinators Steve, Rita, or Jill at coffee hour.

-Sunday, July 6 —
+Sunday, March 1 —

 Let's Make the FIRST SUNDAY of each Month